-How to be a morning person
+How to Be a Morning Person

-Stop hitting that snooze button
+Stop hitting that snooze button.

 by REGAN TALLEY ★ NOV.
 2, 2018

-The moment your alarm goes off on a Monday morning is single-handedly the worst sound of all time.
+We all dread the moment your alarm goes off on a Monday morning is single-handedly the worst sound of all time.
 It means the weekend is over and you can no longer procrastinate on finishing that project anymore.
 We all know that getting out of bed is hard AF, so at UGirl we’ve put together some tips and tricks that are sure to get you up and running before the day escapes you.

 I know, duh, right?
 This one sounds obvious but the temptation to watch Netflix at midnight is underestimated.
 If you want to wake up earlier, you will have to go to sleep earlier.
 So when it is time to get up in the morning, you won’t feel like death.
 Prioritize your work and your day so you can aim for a healthy dose of eight hours of sleep a night (it’s possible, we promise).

 You snooze, you lose

 Look, it is so tempting to hit that snooze button, but, this can seriously interrupt your REM cycle.
 Just because you stayed in bed for an extra hour doesn’t mean you are more alert.
 In fact, this can have the opposite effect and make you feel more exhausted (not to mention annoy your roomie with your phone constantly going off).
 Set one alarm and stick to it.

 Break up with your phone

 Consistency is key

 Try getting up at the same time every morning during the week.
 This will make it progressively easier to get out of bed.
 Instead of feeling like death at 8, you will be naturally alert and awake.
 Waking up at the same time every day, allows your body to develop a rhythm.
 Rather than feeling exhausted when that alarm goes off, you will feel ready to take on the day.

 Hop in that shower

 Stretch it out

 Create a routine